-DENT has been a leader in diagnostic imaging for over 30 years, providing a comprehensive range of neuro-imaging services using state-of-the-art equipment.
-Our long experience with these advanced tools, as well as specialized training and certification, uniquely qualifies our physicians and medical staff to advance the science and art of diagnostic imaging.
+As a national leader in diagnostic imaging for over 30 years, DENT provides a comprehensive range of imaging services using state-of-the-art equipment.
+Our long experience with these advanced tools uniquely qualifies our physicians and medical staff to advance the science and art of diagnostic imaging.
+In 1973, we purchased the 1st CT Scanner in New York State giving cutting edge insight of the human body to our neurologists and neuroimagers.
+Since then we’ve remained on the forefront of diagnostic imaging technology and training the next generation of neuroimagers through our Neuroimaging Fellowship Program.

 Testing at Our Center